PacoVu/IODClientForWindowsUniversal/README.md

 }
 ```

-When you call the GetRequest() or PostRequest() with the SYNC mode, or call the GetJobStatus() function, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the SYNC mode, or call the GetJobResult() or GetJobStatus() function, the response will be returned to this callback function.
 The response is a JSON string containing the actual result of the service.
 ```
 private void HodClient_requestCompletedWithContent(string response) {